PlutoLang/plutolang.github.io/docs/Runtime Environment/HTTP.md

 - **method:** The HTTP request method to use.
 Defaults to GET.
 - **headers:** A table of headers, e.g. `{ ["Content-Type"] = "application/json" }`.
 - **body:** An optional request payload.
 If provided, the `Content-Length` header is set appropriately, and the method is set to POST unless otherwise specified.
 - **prefer_ipv6:** (Does nothing in WASM builds of Pluto.)
 When establishing a new connection, we attempt to lookup and connect via IPv4, retrying with IPv6 if needed.
 If this is set to true, we instead start with IPv6.
-This should not be needed for 99% of use cases.
+This may be useful for "LAN" services that identify the LAN via IPv6 instead of IPv4.
+- **dont_reuse:** (Does nothing in WASM builds of Pluto.)
+Force the implementation not to reuse an existing socket, which may involve waiting.
+Instead a new connection is opened.
+This may be useful when many requests are headed to the same remote and you consider the time taken by a fresh handshake to be less than the time taken to wait to reuse.
+- **dont_make_reusable:** (Does nothing in WASM builds of Pluto.)
+If a new connection to the remote was opened to carry out the request, close it again after the request.
+This is useful to avoid burdening the remote for one-off requests.
 #### Returns
 On success:
 1. The response body as a string.